Vrbovec: Administration

 Town government, court, police, health and postal services are the part of infrastructure of Vrbovec.
 From 2001 to 2005 the mayor was Zlatko Herček (HSS).
 He was succeeded by Vladimir Bregović (HDZ) in 2005.
 After 12 years in office Mayor Bregović was succeeded in 2017 by Denis Kralj (SDP).
 Kralj won the highest number of votes in the second round elections since the introduction of direct elections for mayor in Vrbovec.

 History

 Vrbovec was first mentioned in written documents dated April 21, 1244.
 The document today lies in the Archbishop's archive in Zagreb, in serial Privilegialia.
 It was published by Croatian-Hungarian King Bela III (IV), where feudal field was given to the countman Junk, the son of Izak from Ravno (village), whose right are confirmed from the Koloman (brother of King Bela).
 The countman Junk was the higher officer at Križevci's county.

 A mid-air airplane collision occurred near Vrbovec on September 10, 1976.

+The DVD "PIK Vrbovec" was founded in 1948.